DoriszAlbrecht/Bayesian_Examples.jl/README.md

 Under the mentorship of Tamás K. Papp, I completed a major revision of Bayesian estimation methods using Indirect Inference (II) and Hamiltonian Monte Carlo.
 I also got familiar with using git, opening issues, creating a repository among others.

-Hopefully, by the end of this post, I will manage to introduce these methods a little bit better and more extensively.
+Here I introduce the methods with a bit of context, and dicuss an example more extensively.

 # Parametric Bayesian Indirect Likelihood for the Full Data